resonance

 Aromatic amines

-As another example consider aromatic amines.
+As another example of resonance consider aromatic amines.
 Aliphatic amines and ammonia are good bases due to the presence of the lone pair of electrons on the nitrogen atom which is able to form dative covalent bonds with hydrogen ion (H+) in acids.
-As a simple example consider ammonia (NH3) which can use it lone pair of electrons to form a dative covalent bond to a hydrogen ion, as shown below:
+As a simple example consider ammonia (NH3) which can use it lone pair of electrons to form a dative covalent bond to a hydrogen ion, as shown in the image below:

 The delocalisation of the pi(π) electrons will lead to the same problems we had above when trying to draw the structure of a benzene molecule.
 Delocalisation implies that the electrons are not in fixed positions so trying to draw molecular structures and bonds will not be possible.
 Instead we have to try and show the structure of aniline by drawing a series of resonance structures, shown below.
 Recall that the actual structure of aniline will be a mix or composite of all the individual resonance structures.